Lean Startup vs Business Plan: Which Approach Wins More Funding?

 Traditional business plans secure more funding from angel backers and venture capitalists.
 These backers want to see detailed financial models and market review.

 Banks require traditional plans for loans.
-The SBA and other government programs also demand formal documentation.
+Federal programs also demand formal documentation.
 If you're seeking debt financing, a traditional plan is usually non-negotiable.

-Yet backer preferences are shifting. backers want to see concise roadmaps, not 24-month detailed estimates.
+Yet backer preferences are shifting. backers want to see concise roadmaps, not detailed long-term estimates.
 They care more about validation than assumptions.
-Smart lean startup vs business plan thinking begins here.

-What does this mean for your funding plan?
-You need to match your planning way to your target backers' expectations.
+You need to match your planning approach to your target backers' expectations.

 Lean Startup Success Stories